 - Monetary policy is now ineffective as a tool to combat future recessions

-- Equities still provide resilience but only those companies with strong balance sheets, good cash flows, strong brands and barriers to entry will provide long-term value
+- Equities still provide resilience but only those companies with pricing power, strong balance sheets, good cash flows, strong brands and barriers to entry will provide long-term value

 Find out how One Four Nine Portfolio Management invest here.